 Previous SsangYong pick-up models have vastly undercut obvious rivals on price - but then arguably that kind of approach isn't too difficult when the product concerned isn't quite as sophisticated as the competition.
-This 'Q200'-series Musso model is the brand's first really class-competitive pick-up, yet it still manages to maintain a useful price advantage over its rivals, prices for mainstream variants sitting in the £22,000 to £30,000 bracket, excluding VAT.
+This 'Q200'-series Musso model was the brand's first really class-competitive pick-up, yet it has still managed to maintain a useful price advantage over its rivals.
+Prices for mainstream variants of this updated version start from around £23,500 ex VAT.

 There are four trim levels - 'EX' (only offered with a manual 'box), 'Rebel' and Saracen' (offered in manual or auto forms) and 'Rhino' (auto only).
 Where available, automatic transmission is a £1,250 option.
 The main body style on offer is the standard Doublecab one - which is what nearly all customers in this segment want - though SsangYong has also developed a long wheelbase 'Longbed' body shape if you want a larger cargo bay; this comes with top 'Rhino'-spec, which comes with niceties like 17-inch alloy wheels, climate control and all-round parking sensors, plus a package of camera safety kit.